Zamundaaa/Zamundaaa.github.io/_posts/2023-03-10-porting-away-from-gbm-surface.markdown

 # Global state

 Before being able to properly fix it, there was one big problem: Some viewport, scale and now Y axis mirroring information was globally accessed state.
 During a compositing cycle, some effects render windows or the complete screen into an offscreen texture to use later, so this now became a big problem, with some effects suddenly rendering upside down into their offscreen texture.
-To fix this, I changed effects to explicitly pass a `RenderTarget` and a `ViewPort` object in all painting methods, which carry the relevant information.
-When an effect wants to override the properties now, it just creates its own `RenderTarget` and `ViewPort` and passes that to rendering methods instead of having to deal with global state, both fixing the problem and making the APIs a little bit more predictable.
+To fix this, I changed effects to explicitly pass a `RenderTarget` and a `RenderViewport` object in all painting methods, which carry the relevant information.
+When an effect wants to override the properties now, it just creates its own `RenderTarget` and `RenderViewport` and passes that to rendering methods instead of having to deal with global state, both fixing the problem and making the APIs a little bit more predictable.

 # The blur effect